A Yellow Raft in Blue Water: Christine

-The second section of the novel is Christine's story.
-Christine has a brother named Lee, who is the handsomest boy in town.
+Reunited with her daughter at Dayton's, Christine tells Rayona her life's story, commencing a flashback.
+15-year-old Christine has a brother named Lee, who is the handsomest boy in town.
 Christine doubts that she and Lee have the same father, since Lee is gorgeous and Christine is not, but Aunt Ida won't tell them.
 Christine and Lee aren't allowed to call Aunt Ida "mom" because she tells them was never married and feels it's not right.
 Christine is attracted to her brother's friend Dayton.
 During the Vietnam War, Christine receives mail from Dayton saying Lee is Missing In Action.

 Christine, that night, is at a bar where she meets Elgin, a soldier who promises to bring Lee back.
 Christine thinks she has finally found love, especially at first sight, but it is lust at first sight.
 Elgin and Christine conceive Rayona in Tacoma, and they soon get married.
 Not able to have sex with Christine was taxing on Elgin, and he is gone most of the time, always in and out of Christine's life.
 She finally leaves and goes to the reservation.

 Christine finds out she had worn herself down with all the alcohol, and she only has six months to live.

 Christine gets weaker and can handle only one task a day.
 Dayton fixed her old car and Christine and Dayton decided to teach Rayona how to drive.
 One day while Dayton and Rayona are at a stud appointment for their horse, Father Tom appears at the house and drops off a bottle of pain pills, but leaves quickly after Christine starts to say that Aunt Ida had mentioned something about him.
 Dayton comes back and describes the trouble he had with his horse at the stud: the horses had fallen in love and did not want to be separated.
 That afternoon Christine gives Rayona her prize silver ring as a gesture of reconciliation.